 - Not ideal for leg workouts

 In my personal experience with the Bodyblade, I've witnessed some truly transformative benefits, not just in my own fitness routine but also in the progress of my dedicated clients.

 The impact of the Bodyblade has been noticeable from those recovering from injuries to fitness enthusiasts looking to add variety to their workouts.

 Here are the benefits you can expect after using Bodyblade.

 With a standard muscle strength training routine, each workout will likely put a lot of strain on joints, tendons, and ligaments.

-However, this is not ideal for everyone.
-And even bodybuilders could benefit from a lower impact exercise.
+However, this is not ideal for everyone, regardless of their fitness level and goals.
+And even bodybuilders could benefit from a lower-impact exercise.
 This may especially be the case during weight loss or cutting phases .

 2 - Effective For Cardio Training